Providing learning and leadership opportunities that enable young women to lead positive change in their communities.

 Each Visionaria program involves a new collaboration among adolescent girls, boys, and community leaders.

-practiced through examining community needs, connecting with stakeholders, conducting analysis, and exploring leadership qualities.
+discussing community needs, connecting with stakeholders, conducting analysis, and exploring leadership qualities.

-facilitated among youth, educators, and community leaders.
+among youth, educators, and community leaders.

 An online campaign for girls to claim their voice and share their visions.